hassan-mohagheghian/order_management_ddd_ca/README.md

 ## Feature Status

-Until now, all CRUD operation for orders are implemented. but following endpoint have been released:
+Until now, most CRUD operation for orders are implemented as below list:

     - create order
     - list order (return all for manager user and owned for customer)
+    - edit an item in order

 User management has not been implemented yet. but as an start follow below steps to create user: